Eduard Atuesta: Los Angeles FC

 On 13 December 2018, Los Angeles FC announced that they had signed Atuesta permanently on a three-year deal.
 On 21 April 2019, Atuesta scored his first goal as a permanent signing for the club, the second goal of a 4–1 win over the Seattle Sounders.
 Los Angeles FC qualified for the MLS Cup playoffs for the second season in a row, and the club secured their first Supporters' Shield, their first major trophy in club history.
-On 24 October Atuesta made his playoffs debut in a El Tráfico semi-finals derby against LA Galaxy, which LAFC won 4–2.
-LAFC saw their MLS Cup playoffs campaign end in a 1–3 defeat to the Seattle Sounders on 29 October, which saw Atuesta score the opening goal and mark his first playoffs goal of his career.
+On 24 October Atuesta made his playoffs debut in an El Tráfico semi-finals derby against LA Galaxy, which LAFC won 4–2.
+LAFC saw their MLS Cup playoffs campaign end in a 3–1 defeat to the Seattle Sounders on 29 October, which saw Atuesta score the opening goal and mark his first playoffs goal of his career.

 On 27 February 2020, Atuesta made his international debut with LAFC in the CONCACAF Champions League in a 3–0 victory over Club León which saw LAFC come back to win 3–2 on aggregate.
 In the semi-finals of the competition against Club América on 19 December, Atuesta received a red card in the 45th-minute as LAFC were up 1–0, but despite this LAFC went on to win the game 3–1 with the help of two goals from Carlos Vela in under two minutes.
 Atuesta's red card meant he would miss the final, which LAFC lost 2–1 to Tigres UANL.

 On 4 August 2021, Atuesta was selected by Bob Bradley to the MLS All-Stars for a friendly match against the Liga MX All-Stars alongside teammates Diego Rossi and Jesús David Murillo.
 The game ended 1–1, with Murillo scoring an equalizing goal to see the game go to a penalty shoot-out, and in the subsequent penalty shoot-out Atuesta saw his attempt saved by Guillermo Ochoa, but the MLS All-Stars would win the shoot-out 3–2.